deedev365/FindTaxi/README.md

   Calculate which of the five cars is closest to the passenger and is free and goes to him

 ##### Output example:
+  Output example:

+  The passenger at 792km

-  Taxi 1 at 635 km, distance to the passenger 253 km (free)
+  Taxi 1 at 370km, distance to the passenger 422km (busy)

-  Taxi 2 at 185 km, distance to the passenger 197 km (free)
+  Taxi 2 at 87km, distance to the passenger 705km (busy)

-  Taxi 3 at 897 km, distance to the passenger 515 km (free)
+  Taxi 3 at 426km, distance to the passenger 366km (busy)

-  Taxi 4 at 508 km, distance to the passenger 126 km (free) - this taxi is going
+  Taxi 4 at 628km, distance to the passenger 164km (free) - this taxi is going

-  Taxi 5 at 695 km, distance to the passenger 313 km (busy)
+  Taxi 5 at 515km, distance to the passenger 277km (busy)

+  Taxi 6 at 240km, distance to the passenger 552km (busy)